Headline tools, who needs those?

 This list aims to help you brainstorm ideas for your headlines.
 I wouldn’t encourage you to use these tools to create headlines for you.

-Although there are headline generators below, typically the headlines they generate are generic and won’t speak directly to your audience.
-The headline analyzers on the list are extremely helpful when you are fine-tuning your lead-generating headlines.
+Although there are headline generators below.
+The headlines they generate are generic and won’t speak directly to your audience.
+The headline analyzers on the list are extremely helpful when you’re fine-tuning your lead-generating headlines.